valory-xyz/open-autonomy/docs/price_estimation_intro.md

     with a finalization step over an Ethereum chain.

-## Price estimation as a proof of concept
+## Price Estimation as a Proof of Concept

-The ABCI-based replicated FSM (`ABCIApp`) used for price estimation consists of several smaller modules, each of which is an `ABCIApp` of its own.
-Each of them is a `Skill`, which implies that they operate independently of each other, however they can be combined to create a larger `ABCIApp`, provided that the developer specifies the required transition mapping to connect these FSMs.
+The ABCI-based replicated FSM (`AbciApp`) used for price estimation consists of several smaller modules, each of which is an `AbciApp` of its own.
+Each of them is a `Skill`, which implies that they operate independently of each other, however they can be combined to create a larger `AbciApp`, provided that the developer specifies the required transition mapping to connect these FSMs.
-This modularity allows a developer to use a subset of these skills in different contexts, potentially in combination with skills they themselves define, to create another composite `ABCIApp` that performs according to their particular needs.
+This modularity allows a developer to use a subset of these skills in different contexts, potentially in combination with skills they themselves define, to create another composite `AbciApp` that performs according to their particular needs.
 Specifically, the `PriceEstimationAbciApp` is created by combining the following parts: